TheAlanNix/CommandCenter/README.md

 By default, Command Center will deploy a MongoDB container, and leverage that for storage.
 If you'd like to use an external MongoDB instance, simply update the MongoDB address, database name, and credentials in the *.env* file.

+For the Nginx container, you'll either need to use a signed SSL certificate, or you can create a self-signed certificate by executing the `create-certificate.sh` script in the project's root.

+- If using a signed certificate, you can import it by adjusting the Proxy container's [Dockerfile](Proxy/Dockerfile).
+This will import the appropriate certificate and private key upon building the container.
+- If using `create-certificate.sh`, a certificate and private key will be generated for you and placed in the Proxy folder.

-Once the *.env* file configuration is complete, you can simply run the following command from the root project directory to start all of the Docker containers:
+Once the *.env* file configuration is complete, and certificate prepared, you can simply run the following command from the root project directory to start all of the Docker containers:

 >```docker-compose up```

 This will download/compile all of the containers, and start them.
 By default, this will run the containers in the foreground.
 I recommend doing this at least once to make sure everything starts appropriately.
-Once you've verified the *.env* is correct, you can run the following to daemon-ize the containers:
+Once you've verified the data in your *.env* is correct, you can execute the following command to run the containers as daemons:

 >```docker-compose up -d```

-At this point your Command Center instance should be up and running on port 5000.
+At this point your Command Center instance should be up and running and should be accesible on TCP port 443.

+The default credentials for Command Center are the following:

+- Username: **admin**
+- Password: **cisco123**

 ## Features